alexsabdev/vue-drift/README.md

 </script>
 ```

-### Remove Identification
+### Remove User Identification

-Simply make this call anywhere in your app:
+Make this call anywhere in your app:

 ```
 this.$drift.reset();